Jahorse/chiabook/README.md

-# Mastering Chia
+# Chia Blockchain - The Definitive Guide

-Mastering Chia is a book for developers, although the first two chapters cover chia at a level that is also approachable to non-programmers.
+Chia Blockchain - The Definitive Guide is a book for developers, although the first two chapters cover chia at a level that is also approachable to non-programmers.
 Anyone with a basic understanding of technology can read the first two chapters to get a great understanding of chia.

-This repository contains the complete outline to the book which began publishing in August 2022.
-It will be create online for all to see the process, but it is not done yet as of 2022-08-16.
+This repository contains the complete outline to the book which began publishing in August 2022 and the work in progress which is the rest of the book.
+It will be created online for all to see the process, but it is not done yet as of 2022-08-22.
 I will indicate here when the book is in a nearly final state.

 # Issues, Errors, Comments, Contributions